jdmonin/JSettlers2/doc/Readme.developer.md

 dist-full, run the `dist-tar-clean` target afterwards to remove temp files.

-Note: Even if you're in an IDE running SOCServer or SOCPlayerClient as Java apps, first build either the `build` or `compile` target to create `resources/version.info`;
-otherwise startup will fail with this error:
+Note: Even if you're in an IDE running SOCServer or SOCPlayerClient as Java apps, first build either the `build` or `compile` target to copy resources into `target/classes/resources/` from `src/main/resources`; otherwise startup will fail with this error:

     Packaging error: Cannot determine JSettlers version